SLKone/SLKone.github.io/_posts/2020-05-06-A-Process-for-Business-Transformation.md

 <br>
 <div class="emphasis" markdown="1">
   <strong>Quick Definitions</strong>
-  Role - Collection of associated activities intended to be performed by a single resource Position - A headcount that may carry multiple roles balanced across scope of activity
+  <br>Role - Collection of associated activities intended to be performed by a single resource
+  <br>Position - A headcount that may carry multiple roles balanced across scope of activity
  </div>
 <br>
 With these shortcomings in mind, we will provide in this article, the first of a series, the process by which businesses should transform.
 What follows is a brief description of each step in the process for Business Transformation.